What is metaphysics?

 In the following ‘concept’ shall denote ‘referential concept’.

 A concept may have another concept as its referent.
 Concepts are as much in the world as anything else.
-‘Matter’ and ‘mind’, which we often think of as categorially distinct, are not different categories (but we have not yet said anything significant of what they are).
+Though we often think of mind and matter as distinct categories they are not (but we have not yet said anything significant of what they are—even that they are ought to be thought of as categories).

 It is a triple of sign, icon, and referent.